 The availability of the fossil fuel and uranium resource base varies across the cases and scenarios.
 It ranges from optimistic in Case A (Scenarios A1 and A3), through cautious (Scenario A2 and Case B), to conservative (Case C).
-As mentioned above, none of the scenarios assume any "additional occurrences" are brought on stream, but they do indicate the hypothetical availability of enormous quantities.
+As mentioned previously, additional occurrences are not utilized in any of the scenarios, but they do indicate the hypothetical availability of enormous quantities.

 The fossil fuel resource figures given in Table 5 are certainly sufficient for more than 100 years, even in the highest Case A scenarios.
-This is not to suggest that temporary or structural energy shortages cannot occur, simply there are no basic geological constraints.
-There are likely to be other barriers to using such large quantities of fossil energy: technical, financial and environmental.
-For instance, cumulative carbon emissions of the full exploitation of fossil resources would correspond to 6 to 7-times the current atmospheric CO_2 concentration, which now approaches 360 ppmv (parts per million by volume).
+This is not to suggest that temporary or structural energy shortages cannot occur-simply there are no basic geological constraints.
+There are likely to be other barriers to using such large quantities of fossil energy: technical, financial, and environmental.
+For instance, cumulative carbon emissions of the full exploitation of fossil resources would correspond to six to seven times the current atmospheric CO2 concentration, which now approaches 360 ppmv (parts per million by volume).
 Local environmental impacts could also be chronic in many parts of the world (see discussion below).

-The use of uranium in the future will depend in part upon the resolution of current controversies surrounding operational safety, waste disposal and proliferation; and in part on the successful development of new technologies.
+The use of uranium in the future will depend in part on the resolution of current controversies surrounding operational safety, waste disposal, and proliferation; and in part on the successful development of new technologies.